The Hobbit (1967 film): Production

-Producer William L. Snyder of Rembrandt Films had the film rights to Tolkien's work from 1964 to 1967, and intended to make a feature-length animated film of The Hobbit, working with Deitch as animator and Bill Bernal as writer.
-A proposed deal with 20th Century-Fox fell through, so Snyder asked Deitch to make a 12-minute version, quickly and cheaply.
+Producer William L. Snyder of Rembrandt Films had the film rights to Tolkien's work from 1964 to 1967 and intended to make a feature-length animated film of The Hobbit, working with Deitch as an animator and Bill Bernal as a writer.

+A proposed deal with 20th Century-Fox fell through, but Snyder was nevertheless required to meet his contractual obligation to produce a "full-color film" of The Hobbit by the 30th of June that year or lose his rights to the material (which had grown significantly in value due to a recent increase in interest in the works of Tolkien).

+Snyder asked Deitch to make a 12-minute version, quickly and cheaply, purely to fulfil the wording of the contract.
+As such, this version — which was never intended for public exhibition — has been considered an "ashcan copy" by many including Deitch himself.

 The short is only slightly animated; it consists mostly of camera movements over still pictures, with some cut-outs moving on the screen.
 Rushing through production, Snyder "premiered" the film on June 30, 1967 — the last day before his film rights would expire.
-He paid people a dime to give back to him, and then come and watch the film in a small Manhattan projection room.
-He had them sign statements that they had paid to see a Hobbit film, which allowed Snyder to retain the film rights.
+He paid people a dime to give back to him, and then came and watched the film in a small Manhattan projection room.
+He had them sign statements that they had paid to see a Hobbit film, allowing Snyder to retain the rights.
 He then sold the rights back to Tolkien for approximately $100,000.

-The film remained unknown to Tolkien fans until 2012, when Deitch posted on his blog about the film's history.
-He stated that the film had been produced and released in 1966, but subsequent document discoveries confirmed that this in fact happened in 1967.
+The film remained unknown to Tolkien fans until 2012 when Deitch posted about the film's history on his blog.
+He stated that the film had been produced and released in 1966, but subsequent document discoveries confirmed that this happened in 1967.